Kayaking with Orcas in Johnstone Strait in British Columbia is a dream come true. Use this travel guide and packing list to help plan your trip!

 Telegraph Cove Resort is your best option in Telegraph Cove.
 They offer camping, single rooms, studios, and houses for rent.

-Here is my exact packing list for the overnight kayaking trip.
+Here is the packing list and gear I use for overnight kayaking trips.

 — 20L Dry Bag for Clothing (North Island Kayak provides dry bags if you don’t want to bring your own.)